peter-howell/DL-sentiment-analysis/README.md

 then model.py

-The model achieved 88.59% accuracy on test data Compiled model is stored in /models/ directory
+The model achieved 88.59% accuracy on test data.
+The compiled, trained model is stored in the models/ directory